web3/web3.js/docs/docs/tutorials/providers.md

 Keep in mind that using IPC Provider with `geth` in development mode in a production environment is not recommended as it can pose a security risk.

-### Providers from third parties (Compliant with EIP 1193)
+### Third-party Providers (Compliant with EIP 1193)

 web3.js accepts any provider that is in compliance with [EIP-1193](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1193.md).
-Actually, the section Browser Injected Ethereum Provider was about using a special case of those third party providers.
-And web3.js has been tested with @truffle/hdwallet-provider, Ganache provider, Hardhat provider, and Incubed (IN3) as a provider.
+And it has tests written to ensure working with @truffle/hdwallet-provider, Ganache provider, Hardhat provider, and Incubed (IN3) as a provider.
+And, the section [Browser Injected Ethereum Provider](#browser-injected-ethereum-provider), later in this tutorial, is about using a special case of those third party providers.

-Here's a step-by-step example and a code snippet to connect your web application to the Ethereum network using `@truffle/hdwallet-provider` as an example of an external provider that is compliant with EIP 1193.
+And here is a step-by-step example and a code snippet to connect your web application to the Ethereum network using `@truffle/hdwallet-provider` as an example of an external provider that is compliant with EIP 1193.

 1. Open a command prompt or terminal window in a new folder.
 2. Type `npm init -y` and press Enter.
 This will create a `package.json` file in the current directory.